XKirby/en/inventory.md

 > > ![](assets/images/icons/badgepoint-small.png){: .inline-icon } • 1 BP
 > > ![](assets/images/icons/coin-small.png){: .inline-icon } • 50 Coins
 > >
-> > All Techniques have Unwieldy, but they earn *SP*{: .courage-color } from Exceptional Results as if they had one more Grade of Success on each check.
+> > All Techniques have Unwieldy on their Primary and Secondary checks, but they earn *SP*{: .courage-color } from Exceptional Results as if they had one more Grade of Success on each check.

 {: .item-callout .item-left }
 > ![](assets/images/badges/icepower.png)